huyle73/SE05-Nhom23/README.md

 ```

 #### Training
-In this case, we have pretrained model ``H3D.h5`` run stably.
+In this case, we have pretrained model ``model_h3d.h5`` run stably.

 If you want to reatrain mode, you move to folder model and run file `model.py`
 ```
 python model.py
 ```

-After running completely, you will have file `model_h3d.h5` and the files included in the  `app` directory that consists of:
+After running completely, you will have file `model_h3d.h5` and the files included in the  `deploy` directory that consists of:
 ```
 - classes.pkl
 - documents.pkl
 - ignore_words.pkl
 - words.pkl
 ```
-*** When the run is complete, there will be model evaluation parameters, with an accuracy of over 0.8 then acceptable.
+*** When the run is complete, there will be model evaluation parameters, with an accuracy of over 0.9 then acceptable.
 You need copy all files output to folder `app` to buil web app.

 #### Testing